-What is New Zealand famous for?
+What is NZ famous for?
 The Kiwi, the Haka, the Hobbits…We are sure you know about all these, but there are many other popular things in New Zealand.
 Which one comes to your mind first?

 20 Famous things in New Zealand